minecraft-access/minecraft-access/docs/content/setup/basic.md

 If you've missed it, [here is the launcher installer download page](https://www.minecraft.net/download).

 On Windows, the launcher installer is a normal executable file, run it and wait for it to finish.
 On MacOS, the launcher is a DMG file.
-Open it, then copy the Minecraft application bundle by pressing `command+C` on it, then open the `Applications` folder with `command+shift+A`, then paste the application you copied with `command+V`.
+Open it, then copy the Minecraft application bundle by pressing `command+C` on it, then open the `Applications` folder with `command+shift+A`, then paste the application you just copied with `command+V`.
-On Linux, there will be instructions for various distributions linked further down the page.
+On Linux, there will be instructions for various distributions linked further down the downloads page.
 If the installation is successful, you will now have a new application called `Minecraft Launcher`.

 The next steps require starting the launcher once first before installing the mod loader to let it generate the game folder, so try [starting the launcher](#start-the-game), then start Minecraft: Java Edition.
 Something may need to be prepared every time the launcher starts, especially the first time you launch it as it has to install the entire game.
 This may take a few minutes, and you can listen to the screen reader's progress bar sound effect to find out the progress.
 The first time you start the launcher, it will require you to sign in with your Microsoft account.

+## Dependencies for Speech

+On Windows, you must have either [NVDA](https://nvaccess.org/download/) or [JAWS](https://support.freedomscientific.com/Downloads/JAWS) running for the mod to speak.
+NVDA is free and open source while JAWS is proprietary and costs money.
+If you use Microsoft Narrator, or don't use a screen reader, you will not hear things like UI controls, inventory items, block and entity names, or chat messages read out.

+On Linux, the mod uses [Speech Dispatcher](https://freebsoft.org/speechd) for speech output.
+You should be able to install it with your distribution's package manager, probably under the name `speech-dispatcher` or `speechd`.
+You may also have to install [eSpeak NG](https://github.com/espeak-ng/espeak-ng) for speech to work.
+If you do not hear speech, run the `spd-say test` command before you start the game to make sure Speech Dispatcher has started and is working.
+If you do not hear anything after running that command, check your Speech Dispatcher configuration in either `~/.config/speech-dispatcher/` or `/etc/speech-dispatcher/`, and kill the `speech-dispatcher` process before testing again.
+If you use Orca, it will already be installed and set up.

 ## Choose and Install Your Chosen Mod Loader